-In the first quarter of 2012, the Federal Reserve continued its purchases and sales pursuant to Operation Twist, which is scheduled to expire in June 2012.
-Operation Twist has led to and may lead to further flattening of the yield curve (i.e., a narrowing of the spread between short term and long term interest rates), which may narrow the spread between the yields of our fixed rate MBS assets and our short-term borrowings, which in turn would reduce our net income to the extent not offset by our interest rate hedges.
+In June 2012, the Federal Reserve announced a decision to continue through the end of 2012 its Maturity Extension Program, whereby it has been extending the average maturity of its holdings of securities.
+The program had been scheduled to expire in June 2012, but as the Federal Reserve saw signs of continued weakness in the U. S. economy, including continued elevated unemployment and a still depressed housing market, it determined there was need for continued economic support.
+The Maturity Extension Program has led to and may lead to further flattening of the yield curve (i.e., a narrowing of the spread between short term and long term interest rates), which may narrow the spread between the yields of our fixed rate MBS assets and our short-term borrowings, which in turn would reduce our net income to the extent not offset by our interest rate hedges.
 Should any such flattening include a decline in long-term interest rates, mortgage rates may decline and as a result the prepayment rates on our Agency RMBS may increase, which would reduce the yields on our Agency RMBS.
-However, to the extent that we continue to hedge our Agency RMBS portfolio with short TBA positions, we actually may benefit from an overall increase in prepayments if prepayments increase less on the particular Agency RMBS that we hold relative to the more generic pools that underlie our short TBA positions.
-There have been numerous discussions as to whether the Federal Reserve will engage in additional quantitative easing or other similar changes in fiscal policy during 2012.
-Minutes from the March 2012 Federal Open Market Committee, or the "FOMC," indicate that the Federal Reserve will likely hold off on increasing monetary accommodation unless the U.S. economy loses momentum or inflation seemed likely to remain below the 2% target established by the FOMC over the medium term.
+However, to the extent that we continue to hedge our Agency RMBS that we hold relative to the more generic pools that underlie our short TBA positions.
+The Federal Reserve also announced in June 2012 that it had decided to keep the target range for the federal funds rate at 0% to 0.25% and that it anticipates that economic conditions are likely to warrant exceptionally low levels for the federal funds rate at least through late 2014.
+The Federal Reserve, however, has not announced plans to implement a third round of its quantitative easing program.